iotaledger/identity.rs/documentation/docs/verifiable_credentials/overview.md

 - reference
 ---

 Credentials are statements about an entity, such as properties that the entity possesses or capabilities that they have, like a driver's license, a passport, or a someone's age.
-Verifiable Credentials (VCs) are statements, like someone having a driver's license, that can be cryptographically verified by a third party, either online or in person.
-The holder of the VC can then decide what is shared and who it is shared with.
+Verifiable Credentials (VCs) are statements that can be cryptographically verified by a third party, either online or in person, like someone having a driver's license.
+The holder of the VC can then decide what is shared and who to share it with.

 There are several types of actors that play different roles in a verifiable credential system.
-Starting with a common example of how things work today that you will find below, this article explains how physical credentials and centralized databases are used while outlining the roles that various entities play in the Verifiable Credential system.
+This article explains how things work today and how physical credentials and centralized databases are used while outlining the roles that various entities play in the Verifiable Credential system, starting with a common example.

 :::note Example - Passport Issuance